by aqara

 ├── go.sum # Go module dependency checksum file

-├── readme/ # README documentation and image resources
+├── readme/ # README documents and image resources

 │ └── *.md # Multi-language README files